albertomorini/Byce/readme.md

 ### Database
 Two tables: 'DEVICES' storing the information about the devices and 'DATALOG' containing the data retrieved by smartphones or tablet.
-> There's a file with all the database query used: db/table creation and grafana query -> server/byce_DB_QueryGrafana.sql
+> There's a file with all the database query used (db/table creation and grafana query) -> server/byce_DB_QueryGrafana.sql

 ```sql
 CREATE TABLE DEVICES(